LJacobDev/toy-robot-simulator-v2/README.md

 ## Step 3 - Point Browser to NestJS Server

-Open a browser to localhost:3000 to use the playable app
+Open a browser to localhost:3000 to use the playable app.
+It is best viewed in Chrome.
+(It will still work in Firefox, but the robot and arrow elements will not appear as intended, though this will be fixed shortly)

 Clicking the buttons shown will **turn left**, **turn right**, and **move** the robot forward.